codeforamerica/safety-net-apis/docs/QUICK_START.md

 # Quick Start Guide

-Get up and running with the Model App OpenAPI tools in 5 minutes!
+Get up and running with the Safety Net OpenAPI tools in 5 minutes!

 ## Prerequisites